nicolabarban/Learning-Socio-Genomics/README.md

 5. A [set of notes](https://github.com/crahal/Learning-Socio-Genomics/tree/master/PGS) specifically relating to polygenic scores (PGS) and their construction.

+6. A [list of useful softwares](https://github.com/crahal/Learning-Socio-Genomics/tree/master/Useful%20Software) to reduce the programming burdens.

 Please feel free to submit requests to fix any notable errors - this work is ongoing and to be constantly updated!